Solirs/Isobox/guides/run_latest_plasma.md

 This guide will pretty much work on every distro if the requirements are needed though.

 Before all pick a tty that's currently unused as well as a Xorg display that's also unused.
+You may also want to run
+`source /usr/local/bin/isobox_desktop_init.sh`
+To start stuff that you may want to have on a desktop like a sound server.

 Then run the following:

 `startx /usr/bin/dbus-run-session startplasma-x11 -- :2 vt3`